stevedekorte/vertex.js/README.txt

 Uptime

-Granular locking allowing for data migrations that only disable individual features for individual user accounts.
+Granular locking allows for data migrations that only disable individual features for individual user accounts.

 Scalability